 Technology-specific emission factors

 The table below lists the uncontrolled emission factors for use with municipal or domestic waste incineration activities.
-The abatement efficiencies in subsection 3.3.3 of the present chapter may be used to calculate appropriate emission factors when abatement is in place.
+The abatement efficiencies in subsection 3.3.3 of the present chapter may be used to calculate appropriate Tier 2 emission factors when abatement is in place.

 Table 3-2 Tier 2 emission factors for source category 5.C.1.a Municipal waste incineration